jilliangmeehan/viatrix/content/notes/books/the boar princess.md

 North of the boar forest was a frozen tundra.

 The playful Barbatos had not reached those lands, so they remained covered by ice and snow.

+> [!NOTE] 🔖
+> ok seems like barbatos was supposedly around. i wonder if he still has not visited there, and why?

 Every creature who ventured there risked freezing their paws and hooves off.